j4zzcat/j4zzcat-bigbluecloud/examples/openshift/README.md

 TBD

 ### If things go wrong
-Sometimes things go wrong and the terraform script fails or never finishes.
+Sometimes things go wrong and the terraform script fails or hangs (i.e., never finishes).
 This could be because of a user error, bug in the script, bug in terraform or a glitch in (god forbid) IBM Cloud (all have known to happen before).
 If this does happen, try the following:
-* If the scripts still runs after 15m (usually spitting a 'Still creating...' message for one specific vm):
+* Understand what went wrong and fix it.

-  * Stop the terraform script by typing CTRL+C **one time**.
+* For hanged scripts, stop terraform by pressing CTRL+C **one time**.
 Terraform should stop gracefully.
 Afterwards, run the command again (terraform should recover).

-  * If it fails to stop gracefully, type CTRL+C **twice**.
+* If terraform fails to stop gracefully, press CTRL+C **twice**.
 Terraform stops immediately but the state might get corrupted.
 Run `terraform destroy` to delete all the previously provisioned resources, then start over from the beginning.
 However, if the `destroy` fails, clean the terraform state by running `rm -rf .terraform terraform.tfstate*` and start over.